TheMonk2121/ai-dev-tasks/docs/adam-lk-dspy-transcript.md

-the input or output field a description as well which says scores for formality complex complexity and emotiveness for our style metrics so then what we do is creating our dspi do predict program passing in the class we now have our style transfer program running this coffee shop makes the best lates ever Etc through it with our text and the source style of casual into poetic we can see that our transform text is going to be this lovely poem that starts with an a quaint coffe coffee shop where dreams brew and swirl we get our style metrics and our preserved keywords but at its core using signatures and clearly defining the inputs and outputs is going to be the extent to which you are
+the input or output field a description as well which says scores for formality complex complexity and emotiveness for our style metrics so then what we do is creating our dspi do predict program passing in the class we now have our style transfer program running this coffee shop makes the best latest ever Etc through it with our text and the source style of casual into poetic we can see that our transform text is going to be this lovely poem that starts with an a quaint coffe coffee shop where dreams brew and swirl we get our style metrics and our preserved keywords but at its core using signatures and clearly defining the inputs and outputs is going to be the extent to which you are